-Most accommodation in Breckenridge town tends to be close to one of the many free bus stops.
+Most accommodations in Breckenridge town tend to be close to one of the many free bus stops.
 There are also lodgings further up the mountain which offer the convenience of ski-in, ski-out access.
 The hub of activity is in town.
 If you are looking to stay in a hotel the Marriott’s Mountain Valley Lodge at Breckenridge is a great option.

 This resort offers spacious villas with kitchens, private balconies, free Wi-Fi access, and separate areas for sleeping, living and dining.
 The hotel also has a fitness center, a whirlpool and a heated outdoor swimming pool.